Aliases for GPX3 Gene

 GeneCards Summary for GPX3 Gene

 GPX3 (Glutathione Peroxidase 3) is a Protein Coding gene.
-Diseases associated with GPX3 include Hepatocellular Carcinoma and Anemia Of Prematurity.
-Among its related pathways are Cytochrome P450 - arranged by substrate type and Glutathione metabolism.
+Diseases associated with GPX3 include Anemia Of Prematurity and Hepatocellular Carcinoma.
+Among its related pathways are Glutathione metabolism and Selenium Metabolism and Selenoproteins.
 GO annotations related to this gene include transcription factor binding and selenium binding.
 An important paralog of this gene is GPX5.

 UniProtKB/Swiss-Prot for GPX3 Gene